raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

        /                                                               /
        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

-### Header
+### Header {#header}

-In a request the MESSAGE ID field MUST be set to a unique value, that the initiator is not using for any other active operation on this connection.
+In a request the MESSAGE ID field MUST be set to a unique value, that the initiator is not currently using for any other active operation on this connection.
-For the purposes here, a MESSAGE ID is in use on this connection if the initiator has used it in a request for which it has not yet received a response, or if if the client has used it for a subscription which it has not yet cancelled {{?I-D.ietf-dnssd-push}}.
+For the purposes here, a MESSAGE ID is in use in this session if the initiator has used it in a request for which it has not yet received a response, or if the client has used it for a subscription which it has not yet cancelled {{?I-D.ietf-dnssd-push}}.

-In a response the MESSAGE ID field contain a copy of the value of the MESSAGE ID field in the request being responded to.
+In a response the MESSAGE ID field MUST contain a copy of the value of the MESSAGE ID field in the request being responded to.

-In a request the DNS Header QR bit MUST be zero.
+In a request the DNS Header QR bit MUST be zero (QR=0).
-If the QR bit MUST is not zero the message is not a request.
+If the QR bit is not zero the message is not a request.

-In a response the DNS Header QR bit MUST be one.
+In a response the DNS Header QR bit MUST be one (QR=1).
 If the QR bit is not one the message is not a response.

 The DNS Header Opcode field holds the Session Signaling Opcode value (tentatively 6).